Vermonster/hashphrase/README.md

 You would need to use an Android emulator on your computer.
 Follow the installation steps on the [Expo website](https://docs.expo.io/versions/latest/workflow/android-studio-emulator/), then type the parameterized URL in the Expo app's search bar to view a feature branch.

 Luckily, Appetize.io has also provided a platform for users to view the mobile app in an Android emulator in the browser, go to [Vermonster's expo page](https://expo.io/@vermonster/hashphrase), and click "Open project in the browser" button on the right side of the page, this will open the app in an Android emulator in your browser without authentication.

+## Contributing

+Hashphrase is a open source react-native with Expo project that welcomes community contributions with enthusiasm.

+All are welcome to participate.
+By participating in this project, you agree to follow the [Code of Conduct]().

 ## License